jeremiah-c-leary/vhdl-style-guide/docs/signal_rules.rst

 signal_012
 ##########

-This rule checks multiple signal assignments on a single line are column aligned.
+This rule checks multiple signal declarations on a single line are column aligned.

 ..
 NOTE::
     This rule will only cover two signals on a single line.